stcorp/muninn/docs/config.md

   modules or packages that contain remote backend plug-ins (see [Extensions](../extensions)).
 The default is the empty list.

+- ``synchronizers``: White space separated list of names of catalogue synchronizers.
+Each synchronizer should have its own ``synchronizer:<name>`` section in the archive configuration file.

 - ``auth_file``: [Optional] JSON file containing the credentials to download using muninn-pull and/or for S3/Swift access credentials.